apache/flink/docs/run_example_quickstart.md

 # Run Clustering
-We are using the generated input data to run the clustering using a Stratosphere job.
+We are using the generated input data to run the clustering using a Flink job.

-	# go to the Stratosphere-root directory
+	# go to the Flink-root directory
-	cd stratosphere
+	cd flink
-	# start Stratosphere (use ./bin/start-cluster.sh if you're on a cluster)
+	# start Flink (use ./bin/start-cluster.sh if you're on a cluster)
 	./bin/start-local.sh
-	# Start Stratosphere web client
+	# Start Flink web client
 	./bin/start-webclient.sh

-# Review Stratosphere Compiler
+# Review Flink Compiler
-The Stratosphere webclient allows to submit Stratosphere programs using a graphical user interface.
+The Flink webclient allows to submit Flink programs using a graphical user interface.

 <div class="row" style="padding-top:15px">
 	<div class="col-md-6">